-Before printing vendor payment checks, consider these two points:
+Before printing vendor payment checks

+Consider the following points:

-- If applicable and before printing checks, you must print lien waivers.
-Click the Print lien waivers text link in the lower-left corner of the window. - If the amount of payment to a vendor results in a zero amount through the application of a credit, you must print a \$0 check.
-Printing the \$0 check is necessary to complete the invoice payment process.
-In the Report Printing window, select the Print \$0 Checks check box.
+- You must print any lien waivers before printing checks. - Click the Print lien waivers link in the lower portion of the 4-3-2 Pay Vendors window. - If applying a credit results in a zero payment amount to a vendor, you must print a \$0 check to complete the invoice payment process. - In the Report Printing window, select the Print \$0 Checks check box. - To record a payment you made by credit card (outside Sage 100 Contractor), by manual check, or through online banking, select Credit Card, Manual Check, or Online Banking for the Record payment made by option.
+Sage 100 Contractor processes the transaction, but does not print a check.